dreamcatcher-tech/network/Inbox/2024-08-07 1303 viewing customers in a grid.md

 Provides a way to track changes and subscribe to those changes, by tracking the git commit.

-websocket can just send up a range of the directory files it wants, and pull them down in chunks.
+websocket can just send up a range of the directory files it wants, and pull them down in chunks. the git array should automatically store things in the order they last changed in, so last modified is first.